Make a procurement complaint

-Step 3: Lodge a complaint with Queensland Government Procurement
+Step 2: Lodge a complaint with the Procurement Investigation Unit (PIU)

-If you're not satisfied with the response from the procuring agency, you can lodge a complaint with the government's Queensland Procurement Policy Compliance Unit (QPPCU).
+If you're not satisfied with the response from the procuring agency, or if the agency has not addressed your complaint, you can lodge a procurement complaint or contact the PIU directly:

-- coordinates and refers complaints to agencies who then investigate the complaints
+- Coordinates and refers complaints to agencies to investigate.

-- monitors the types of complaints received and investigation outcomes to recommend policy or process improvements to benefit Queenslanders.
+- Monitors the types of complaints received, reports on agencies' investigation outcomes and provides policy recommendations or process improvements to benefit Queenslanders.

-- Appealing an agency decision: If the relevant agency has resolved your complaint, you can’t appeal the decision to us as that isn’t our role.
-We can refer your complaint to the agency for review if this hasn’t occurred already.
+- Appeal an agency decision: If the relevant agency has resolved your complaint, you can't appeal the decision to the PIU.
+The PIU can only refer your complaint to the agency for decision review if this hasn't occurred already.

-If you still have concerns after taking these steps, you may consider these options, depending on the situation:
+If you still have concerns after taking these steps, you may consider the following options, depending on the situation:

 - Contact the Queensland Ombudsman, which investigates complaints about actions and decisions of Queensland public agencies that may be unlawful, unreasonable, unfair, discriminatory or otherwise wrong.

 - Contact the Crime and Corruption Commission, which investigates concerns about official misconduct.